-When you walk in the first thing you pass is the Powell Reading Room.
+When you walk in, you will first pass the Jim and Carol Powers Reading Room.
 This is our quiet study area, also known as the lamp room.
 It’s a great place to get some serious studying done, or to have a quiet moment to yourself.

 Hidden away is a seminar room which is for larger groups.
-Please let us know if you wish to use it.
-We hope that you will come by the Curriculum Resource Center now and use it both to study in, for class assignments, or just to borrow a good book.
+Please let us know if you wish to use it or the special collections rooms for group study.

 1. To give teacher candidates and Education faculty easy access to materials useful in: